phantasma-io-archive/Phantasma-Godot/README.md

 # Features

-    Sample Godot project containing a simple wallet connection using the Phantasma Link library.
-    Easy to understand and integrate into existing Godot projects.
+Sample Godot project containing a simple wallet connection using the Phantasma Link library, easy to understand and integrate into existing Godot projects.

 # Getting Started

 ## Prerequisites

 Godot Engine v4.0 or newer
 Basic knowledge of C# in Godot
-    A Phantasma wallet (for testing)
+A Phantasma wallet (for testing, eg: Poltergeist or Ecto)

 ## Installation

 Clone the repository:

 ```sh
     git clone https://github.com/YourGitHubUsername/phantasma-godot-integration.git
 ```

 Open the included Godot project in the Godot Engine.

 Follow the sample code and documentation provided in the sample project to understand the integration process.

 # Usage

 The sample Godot project provides a straightforward example of how to:

-    Connect to a Phantasma wallet.
+- Connect to a Phantasma wallet.
-    Display wallet details.
+- Display wallet details.
-    Interact with the Phantasma blockchain via the Phantasma Link library.
+- Interact with the Phantasma blockchain via the Phantasma Link library.

 For more detailed instructions and explanations, please refer to the in-code documentation and comments provided within the sample project.
 Contributing